How to setup your Red Dot Sight for Competition

 How to Zero a Red Dot for Competition in Five Steps

 Step 1.
 Test and adjust Point of Aim & Point of Impact at ten yards - Start at ten yards and adjust your red dot to its smallest size so you can refine your aiming point.
 You will be shooting three to five rounds for each test.
 You want your shots to group as much as possible.
 It is recommended that you use targets with a clear one-inch center point for aiming.
 Targets with one- to half-inch lines will help you adjust the zero quicker.
 Use the same ammunition you will compete with for consistent results.
+(Note: You will be adjusting your final distance later, but you will want to visually confirm your initial settings at ten yards.)

 The objective is to make consistent shots, taking as much time as you need.
 Practice good trigger control, aiming for consistent, accurate shots.
-Start at ten yards and sight your pistol’s dot on the center of your target, take three to five shots, then inspect your group and adjust your sights’ horizontal and vertical MOAs as needed.
+Start at ten yards and sight your pistol’s dot on the center of your target; take three to five shots, then inspect your group and adjust your sights’ horizontal and vertical MOAs as needed.

 Step 2.
-Test settings at fifteen, twenty, and twenty-five yards and adjust horizontal Point of Impact as needed - Only adjust the horizontal at this stage.
+Test settings at fifteen, twenty, and twenty-five yards and adjust the horizontal Point of Impact as needed - Only adjust the horizontal at this stage.
 If you drew a line from the top of the target to the bottom, your shots should track to that line at each distance.
 You will start to notice differences in Point of Impact (POI) elevation as you shoot the targets at each distance.
 The farther the distance, the higher the Point of Impact (POI).
 This difference is normal.

 Step 3.
 Test and adjust vertical Point of Aim & Point of Impact using an average target distance - Choose an average distance for targets you will be shooting the most in your type of competition.
-Pick a distance between fifteen and twenty-five yards and set up your target.
+Pick a distance between fifteen and twenty-five yards (e.g. seventeen yards), and set up your target.
 At this point, the horizontal settings should be accurate, and you will only be focused on the vertical elevation adjustment.

 Tip: To quickly measure vertical settings at different distances, I like to place a line of blue painters’ tape on a target and fire several shots at the tape.
 You can quickly measure how high or low the Point of Impact (POI) is from the original line of tape.